GemiGuard Mirage Pro — IMEI obfuscation on Mudi V2

 Loss of records for investigation or diagnostics.
 Automatic log wiping makes it harder to reconstruct events during incidents and may make post-factum investigation of problems impossible — before enabling it, we recommend assessing your logging policy and monitoring tools.

-Standardisation.
-IMEI and MAC changes must comply with the 3GPP TS 23.003 standard to minimise risk.
+Standardization.
+IMEI and MAC changes must comply with the 3GPP TS 23.003 standard to minimize risk.
 Mirage generates valid random IMEIs in accordance with this standard.

 Network problems.
 Invalid IMEIs can attract the attention of network operators and attackers.
-Mirage uses only valid random IMEIs, which minimises this risk.
+Mirage uses only valid random IMEIs, which minimizes this risk.

 Key considerations